 All submissions must be original works within the science fiction genre.
 Registrants submitting films must have full rights to submit, distribute, and screen the work.
 The filmmaker must have the right to submit the work for online viewing.

 Upon selection, the filmmaker agrees to allow limited online streaming of the submitted film or work on the Brooklyn SciFi Film Festival Website, BSFFF OTT apps (Roku, Amazon Prime, Samsung, Apple TV, Etc.) as well as partner distribution sites for a limited period of two-weeks minimum.
-The Filmmaker reserves the right to withdraw for online screenings on any of these channels upon request.
+The Filmmaker reserves the right to withdraw from OTT apps and partner channels and limit screening duration upon request

 Student films are reserved for individuals 18 or older currently attending a college, university, or private film school program.
 Industry professionals may not submit to this category.